Create a Beautiful Landscape while Conserving Natural Resources

 Mark holds two degrees from the University of Florida, a bachelor’s degree in Botany and a master’s degree in Soil and Water Science.

-Ferns of South Georgia
+Native Ferns of the Georgia Coastal Plain

 Feathers & Flora